Building bridges between people, organisations and ideas

-In addition to the everyday research and study of students and the senior membership, the College hosts a number of study centres and connection projects.
-The study centres, which presently include Oracy@Cambridge and Cambridge Digital Innovation function as a focus point for the wider development and application of a number of special research activities and projects.
-Connection projects include a wide range of events and programmes, hosted in Cambridge or elsewhere, where the College has a special role or involvement.
+In addition to the everyday research and study of students and the senior membership, the College hosts a number of Bridge Centres, presently including the Centre for Climate Change Engagement, Oracy Cambridge, and Cambridge Digital Innovation that function as focus points for the wider development and application of a number of special research activities and projects.